Australian rules football in Western Australia: Football spreads to the goldfields 1886-1890s

-Australian rules booms: 1890s
+Australian rules booms: 1890s and 1900s

-In 1890 Unions would rename themselves Fremantle as those involved in the game saw the need to identify themselves with the region they were located in.

 1891 saw two new clubs arrive, Centrals and East Perth, but they would be gone after one and two seasons respectively.

+The Western Australian gold rushes began in the 1880s but accelerated in 1892 with major gold discoveries at Coolgardie and Kalgoorlie.
+Coupled with a major international economic depression, caused increased immigration from the eastern colonies.
+These migrants included a large number of footballers including some celebrated players, and the Goldfields competition (later known as the Goldfields Football League) which began in 1896 was comparable in status and standard to the Perth competition for many years.
+(This was shown by the fact that it had a separate seat on the Australian National Football Council until 1919.)
+The higher standard of play that naturally followed, helped to increase the game's popularity and increased the professionalism of the WAFA.

-1899 would be the last season Fremantle would take part.
+1899 would be the last season Fremantle would take part in the WAFA.
 Despite Unions/Fremantle being the most dominant club in the WAFA up to this point winning the competition 10 times in its 13 years of existence, problems with debt saw the club disappear and some people involved with the old entity formed South Fremantle Football Club in its place.
 Despite the fact that many involved with Fremantle moved onto South Fremantle the new club is not seen as a continuation of the old and did not lay claim to its proud records to that date.

 1899 was also the last time Rovers would take part.
 The move to regionalisation which saw Unions take on the old Fremantle's name and colours made it difficult for this club that didn't represent a particular area to attract players.
 They folded and were immediately replaced by Perth Football Club who were promoted from the Perth First Rate Association.

-Major gold discoveries at Coolgardie and Kalgoorlie, coupled with a major international economic depression, caused immigration from the eastern colonies to accelerate.
-These migrants included a large number of footballers including some celebrated players, and the Goldfields competition (later known as the Goldfields Football League) was comparable in status and standard to the Perth competition for many years.
-(This was shown by the fact that it had a separate seat on the Australian National Football Council until 1919.)
-The higher standard of play that naturally followed, helped to increase the game's popularity and increased the professionalism of the WAFA.

 By 1901, the WAFA had grown to have six teams.
 Up to this point, five sides at most had been in the competition, and this number had invariably changed from year to year, as clubs came and went.
 And by 1906 there were eight teams — being West Perth, East Perth, East Fremantle, South Fremantle, North Fremantle, Subiaco, Perth and Midland Junction.

 In 1908 the WAFA was renamed the West Australian Football League (WAFL).
 West Australia sent a team to the 1908 Melbourne Carnival, over half of the team was from the goldfields league.
 Its success at the tournament including its defeat of South Australia and appearance in the final against Victoria captured the West Australian public and ushered in an era of immense growth for the code.